pmndrs/xr/docs/API/space.useApplyXRSpaceMatrix.md

 (`state`, `delta`, `frame`) => `void`

-optional callback that gets executed after the matrix of the reference object was updated
+Optional callback that gets executed after the matrix of the reference object was updated

 ## Returns